Keviannn/gitWrap/README.md

 - [x] User validation and identificaition.
 - [x] Welcome users with a custom message upon SSH connection.
 - [ ] Remote repository creation.
+    - [x] Complete repository creation script.
+    - [ ] Correctly call the script from the binary.
 - [ ] Access to repositories with git@gitWrap:repoName syntax.
-- [ ] User and permission management.
+- [ ] User permission management.
+    - [ ] Different permission levels.
+    - [ ] Automatically set permissions on repository creation.
+    - [ ] Commands to modify user permissions on repositories.

 More features will be added to the roadmap as the project evolves.